It’s the most wonderful time of the year — and for many people, the most expensive.

 You don’t have to buy a frame — you could string up your photos with wooden clothespins for a cheap, but romantic, option.
 Many vendors also sell canvas prints or other configurations of your photos at good prices.

 If you do go shopping for frames, though, you can find cheap ones in a variety of sizes.
-I love stalking pricey vendors like Pier 1 for picture frame sales — I’ve seen cute frames like this one for as much as 60% off!
+I love stalking pricey vendors like Pier 1 for picture frame sales — I’ve seen cute frames for as much as 60% off!

 22. Just Crunch Anti-Soggy Cereal Bowl: $6.99